 It’s an inside job

 Staying connected with Marc, I’ve recently realized, is an inside job.
 If you’d asked me last year how a couple can stay connected through the holidays, I would have suggested they schedule more date nights or make sure they meet on the couch twice a week to catch up.
-But now I realize it’s really about making myself more available and accessible in our day-to-day life instead of running myself ragged and becoming boorish and bitchy.
+But now I realize it’s really about making myself more available and accessible in our day-to-day life instead of running myself ragged.
 By taking better care of myself, slowing down, tuning in, and getting grounded, the best version of myself emerges.

 If the holidays become a tireless and harried flurry of getting stuff done, Marc is quickly (and brusquely) relegated to my sous chef and errand boy.
 But when I slow down and put things into perspective, I remember who he really is to me: my partner and the person I always dreamed of creating holiday memories with.
 Look, none of the holiday trappings mean anything if I’ve attained them by force and fury.
 Having a joyful, connected holiday season is absolutely possible.
 But if it is to be, it’s up to me.